Scientists Reach Out To Minority Communities To Diversify Alzheimer's Studies

 The comments of several African Americans at the walk suggest Case Western's efforts may be paying off.

-"I've been up since 2:30 this morning and I ran over to make sure I made the event," says Robert Smith, whose aunt has Alzheimer's.
+"I've been up since 2:30 this morning, and I ran over to make sure I made the event," says Robert Smith, whose aunt has Alzheimer's.

 "Yeah, absolutely," he says.
-"If it may help find a cure I'm all for it."
+"If it may help find a cure, I'm all for it."

 That sentiment is echoed by Rosita Brantley, who has a grandfather who died with Alzheimer's and works in the dementia unit of a retirement home.

 "I would want to know if it's genetic, you know, if it's in my genes," she says.
-"So yeah, I would do it if I was asked."
+"So, yeah, I would do it if I was asked."

 Recruiters from Case Western say they signed up four people before the event was over.